NaohiroTamura/cross-sms-aarch64.sh/README.md

 [root@aarch64 /]# exit
 ```

-The warewulf database is running on SMS x86_64, so you don't have to
+The warewulf database is running on SMS x86_64, and all interactions
-do anything to the container.
+with the database must occur on the parent x86_64 host.
+The
+containerized aarch64 environment is now used to create a customized
+chrooted VNFS environment in a path that is accessible by the parent
+x86_64 host.

-Please notice that the path */var/chroots/images/centos7.7* in the
+Please note that the path */var/chroots/images/centos7.7*
-container is equivalent to the path
+in the container is equivalent to the path
 */opt/ohpc-aarch64/var/chroots/centos7.7* on SMS x86_64.

 The environment variable *AARCH64_CHROOT* is chosen to prevent us from